JuliaMicroscopy/MicroscopyTools.jl/README.md

 # MicroscopyTools.jl

-A collection of tools suited for Microscopy data processing.
+A collection of tools suited for Microscopy data processing (e.g. binning).
 The package is at an early stage and over the time it will hopefully evolve to something more clear.
+Please check the documentation for available functionality.

 | **Documentation**                       | **Build Status**                          | **Code Coverage**               |